smizell/verbose/docs/specification.rst

   Templated URL of the item

 ``forEach``
-  An ``array`` of Verbose Paths that specify for what item a template can be used.
+  An ``array`` of :ref:`Verbose Paths <verbose_path>` that specify for what item a template can be used.
 These templates can be for links, queries, actions, or resource templates.

   If the Verbose Path string specified references more than one item in the document, it means that template can be used for each of those items.